alimamanpoosh/Frozen_lake-MDP_RL/README.md

 You can modify the maximum number of iterations and other parameters in the `Value_policy_iteration` function inside `main.py`.
 ## SARSA: FrozenLake-Reinforcement Learning

-This project implements the SARSA algorithm to train an agent in the FrozenLake-v1 environment from the OpenAI Gym.
+This part implements the SARSA algorithm to train an agent in the FrozenLake-v1 environment from the OpenAI Gym.
 The agent aims to find the optimal policy for navigating a frozen lake, where it must reach the goal while avoiding holes.
 The Q-learning algorithm is used to learn the Q-values for each state-action pair and guide the agent's decision-making process during training.

 Feel free to use, modify, and distribute this code for your own purposes.